pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 `-N`, `--number-sections`

-:   Number section headings in LaTeX, ConTeXt, HTML, or EPUB output.
+:   Number section headings in LaTeX, ConTeXt, HTML, Docx, or EPUB output.
     By default, sections are not numbered.
 Sections with class `unnumbered` will never be numbered, even if `--number-sections` is specified.